Smoke nuisance from wood-fired heaters

 - If the smoke nuisance continues a warning may be issued.

-- If it continues an on the spot fine and further non-compliance may result in further enforcement action.
+- If it continues, an on-the-spot fine may be issued and further non-compliance may result in further enforcement action.

 How to lodge a complaint

 Find out how to lodge a complaint.